Tag Archives: Tools

 Remove a tag from a group of entities at once is a just-as-easy similar process.

-If you want to do a mass mailing from RB9, find firms, contacts, resources, or locations in Tag Manager.
+If you want to do a mass mailing from RB9, first find firms, contacts, resources, or locations in Tag Manager.
 Then print envelopes or mailing labels for the selected entities.
 Or similarly send contacts, resources, or locations an email directly from this function.

 NOTE: This is an RB9-only function.
 It is not included in RB Lite.

-TL;DR: After tagging entities, use the Tag Manager to look up tagged entities, email selected entities, print envelopes or labels for targeted mailings, quickly remove tags from entities, and add more tags to entities.
+TL;DR: After tagging entities use the Tag Manager to look up tagged entities, email selected entities, print envelopes or labels for targeted mailings, quickly remove tags from entities, and add more tags to entities.

 RB concepts in this lesson

-Location: Place where jobs occur, such as court rooms.
+Location: Place where jobs occur — such as court rooms.

 Tags: Labels you create in RB to organize entities with relevant, searchable keywords or phrases.
-Tags are especially helpful in classifying firms for marketing purposes and contacts for customer service treatment.

 Globally update settings for jobs & entities